Your Right to Privacy

 - Statutory and regulatory bodies.

-In some cases, these personnel and authorised third-party vendors may be located outside of the EEA, including in countries that may not provide the same level of data protection as your home country.
+In some cases these personnel and authorised third-party vendors may be located outside of the EEA and UK, including in countries that may not provide the same level of data protection as your home country.
 We will always take appropriate steps to ensure that such personnel and third-party vendors are bound to duties of confidentiality and we have implemented measures such as standard data protection contractual clauses to ensure that any transferred Personal Data, remains protected and secure.
 A copy of these clauses can be obtained by contacting us at the address listed below in the ‘’how to contact us section’’.

 How long we hold your data